Are transceivers shipped with the appliance?

 Yes.
 You can mix DAC and fiber transceivers on the same appliance.
 Each 10G port supports both options.

-Can I mix SFP+ fiber and DAC in ports that are part of the same link aggregation channel (LAC)?
+Can I mix SFP+ fiber and DAC in ports that are part of the same link aggregation channel?

-No. There must be symmetry between all elements in the same LAC.
+No. There must be symmetry between all elements in the same link aggregation channel.

 Which transceivers use the MPO type connector?